degville/snap-docs/docs/how-to-guides/work-with-snaps/apps-and-aliases.md

 ## Running applications

-As covered in [Getting started](/tutorials/get-started), a snap's installed application(s) can be found under `/snap/bin`, and subsequently, often added to _$PATH_.
+As covered in [Get started](/tutorials/get-started), a snap's installed application(s) can be found under `/snap/bin`, and subsequently, often added to _$PATH_.
 This makes commands directly accessible from the command line.

 If executing a command directly doesn't work, try prefixing it with the */snap/bin* path: